openeduhub/oeh-search-etl/Readme.md

 export EDU_SHARING_PASSWORD=<your_password>
 docker compose up
 ```
+And each time the web service is required you have to run the three `export` command lines and the `docker compose up` line.
+Now you should have access to the FastAPI environment in http://0.0.0.0:80/docs# because this ip address (http://0.0.0.0) and port (80) is exposed to outside the container, then the same port in the container can be accessed by the host.

+### Use the web extension

+When you deploy the web service for the generic crawler you can test it by opening the Web extension (https://github.com/openeduhub/metadata-browser-plugin/tree/add_metadata_form and clone the `add_metadata_form` branch ) and press the first button `Meine Empfehlungen` (`My recommendations`) to get the metadata from the web service.
+You can edit the metadata values that the crawler generates and send them to the pre-staging edu-sharing repository by pressing `Weiter` button.

+### Debugging the generic crawler or web service locally

+The instructions below (using Docker) should have been run also for this section because the containers for the headless browser (`image: browserless/chrome`) and the splash server (`image: scrapinghub/splash:master`) should be running.

+To persist the metadata in the pre-staging edu-sharing repository you should provide this values in the .env.example right before running the line `cp converter/.env.example converter/.env`:
+- MODE = "edu-sharing"
+- EDU_SHARING_BASE_URL = "https://repository.pre-staging.openeduhub.net/edu-sharing/"
+- EDU_SHARING_USERNAME = "<your_username>"
+- EDU_SHARING_PASSWORD = "<your_password>"

 Then open a new terminal in the same folder (oeh-search-etl) and run the following line in order to start the web service locally:
 ```bash
 sudo apt install python3-dev python3-pip python3-venv libpq-dev -y